VIEWING DOMESTIC

 Your first year might include the following topics.
 For exact topic information, visit the course Handbook.

-Your second year might include the following topics.
+Your second and third year might include the following topics.
 For exact topic information, visit the course Handbook.

 Your third year might include the following topics.
 For exact topic information, visit the course Handbook.

-Graduates will meet the standards of Speech Pathology Australia (SPA), the national accrediting body, which will enable them to practise in Australia and many other countries around the world including the UK and Asia.
+The Bachelor of Speech Pathology and Bachelor of Speech Pathology (Honours) have been designed to meet the competency standards of Speech Pathology Australia (SPA), the national accrediting body for the profession, enabling graduates to practise in Australia and many other countries around the world, including the UK and parts of Asia (subject to accreditation).

-(The Good Universities Guide 2025 (undergraduate), public SA-founded universities only)
+The Good Universities Guide 2026 (undergraduate), public SA-founded universities only

-(The Good Universities Guide 2024 (postgraduate), public SA-founded universities only)
+The Good Universities Guide 2025 (undergraduate), public SA-founded universities only

 Where world-class education meets laid-back coastal living.
 With pristine beaches, acclaimed wineries, and vibrant festivals at your doorstep, South Australia offers an unmatched student experience.